 When it comes to travelling overseas, we all tend to have our own packing habits and preferences.
-You’ll get the savvy travellers who have several hacks up their sleeve and pack two weeks prior to departure, and then there are those like me who leave packing to the very last minute.
+You’ll get the savvy travellers who have several hacks up their sleeve and pack two weeks prior to departure.
+Then there are those like me who leave packing to the very last minute and could use a few simple packing tips to make life easier.

 I do get it.
 Packing can be stressful.
 You either pack too much thinking you’ll need everything or you forget crucial items.
 On a mission to avoid those scenarios, we spoke to Connie Ting, Flight Attendant at Cathay Pacific to get her top 5 packing tips for overseas travel.
 After all, there really is no better person to ask for packing advice than someone who flies for a living!